 In an office cluttered with wine bottles, both full and empty, it’s hard not to think of myself as Mayor of Boozeville.
-Every once in awhile, an editor will stroll in and talk shop.
+Every once in a while, an editor will stroll in and talk shop.
 Someone else will poke in to pour themselves a glass or two.
 Other than those few moments, it’s just me and the wine for hours and hours.
-It’s a lovely job writing wine reviews, but also a bit solitary: a drunken cage of corks, so to speak.
+It’s a lovely job writing wine reviews but also a bit solitary: a drunken cage of corks, so to speak.

 One of the most important things I remember from wine school was that each grape varietal has a unique fingerprint.
 For Cabernet Sauvignon, that fingerprint is an aroma of pencil shavings and green pepper.
 Sounds gross, but that’s the funny thing about great wine: it unites crazy smells and flavor in surprisingly delicious ways.

 You can check out our cabernet wine reviews here.